Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • Costs of education and childcare

-• And everything else that requires a monthly payment, such as gym memberships or public transportation..
+• And everything else that requires a monthly payment, such as gym memberships or public transportation, and making sure to make payments on time.

-You may also save this information in an online budgeting tool like Rixloans’s Budget Builder for later use.
-There are also many budgeting applications available on the internet that are both free and simple to use.
+Save this information in an online budgeting tool like Rixloans’s Budget Builder for later use.
+There are also many budgeting applications available on the internet that are free and simple to use.

-After you’ve gathered all of this information, you’ll have a better idea of your overall expenditures and income, as well as how much credit card debt contributes to your monthly expenses.
+After you’ve gathered all this information, you’ll better understand your overall expenditures and income and how much credit card debt contributes to your monthly expenses.

 Select a credit card debt consolidation option that suits your circumstances based on your total balance:

-You may begin to choose the debt consolidation plan that works best for you now that you have a better understanding of your circumstances.
+You may choose the debt consolidation plan that works best for you now that you better understand your circumstances.

-Numerous individuals resort to debt counseling programs when their credit card debt surpasses their income, and you may find many choices there as well.
+Numerous individuals resort to debt counseling programs when their credit card debt surpasses their income, and you may find many choices there.
 Debt counselors can assist you in determining which choice is best for your lifestyle and requirements.

 • Depending on your income, several debt counseling agencies provide no-fee or low-fee services.

-• Debt counselors will work to combine all of your credit card debt into a single payment, making it simpler to manage and include into your budget.
+• Debt counselors will work to combine all of your credit card debt into a single payment, making it simpler to manage and include in your budget.
+They often do this using a debt management program.

-• A National Foundation for Credit Counseling (NFCC)-accredited debt counseling agency helps guarantee that you get fair, lawful, and reasonably priced assistance.
+• A National Foundation for Credit Counseling (NFCC)-accredited debt counseling agency helps guarantee that you get fair, lawful, and reasonably priced assistance through a debt management program.

 • Debt counselors may also be able to assist you in avoiding the loss of your house, vehicle, or other valuables to settle your debt.
-Your debt counselor may be able to assist you in stopping many from receiving debt collection letters and calls after you agree to a repayment plan.
+Your debt counselor can assist you in stopping many from receiving debt collection letters and calls after you agree to a repayment plan within a debt management program.

-• Meeting the conditions of a debt counselor’s repayment plan may help you improve your credit score.
+• Meeting the conditions of a debt counselor’s repayment plan, such as those within a debt management program, may help you improve your credit score.

-• You will not be allowed to establish or apply for additional lines of credit or loans until you have completed the authorized debt counseling consolidation plan.
+• You can establish or apply for additional lines of credit or loans once you have completed the authorized debt counseling consolidation plan.

 • When credit cards have been paid off in full, several debt counseling organizations recommend closing them.
 However, having your credit cards open and active (even if you aren’t using them to make purchases) may help you boost your credit score.